MicrosoftDocs/Viva/Viva/glint/setup/quick-guide-confidentiality.md

 ---

 # Manager Quick Guide - Confidentiality
 Suppression thresholds add a layer of protection to your peoples' privacy.
-In some cases, even when the minimum response threshold is met, the ability to filter reporting by survey responder attributes and then compare those filtered results to nonfiltered results might allow a survey responder's identify to be inferred.
+In some cases, even when the **response threshold** is met, the ability to filter results by responder attributes and might allow a responder's identify to be inferred by comparing results.

 In these cases, responses are "suppressed" — not reported even if the minimum response threshold was met.
 The *suppression threshold* requires more than two responses that separate the smallest attribute group from the smallest group that meets the minimum response threshold.